Compact pseudo-Riemannian homogeneous Einstein manifolds of low dimension: Semisimple isometry groups

-As $M$ is an Einstein manifold, both of its orthogonal factors $M_K$ and $M_S$ are Einstein manifolds.
-So $M_S$ is a pseudo-Riemannian homogeneous Einstein manifold of finite volume for the group $S$.
-Since the pullback $\g_S$ of the metric to $S$ is non-degenerate and bi-invariant (Theorem \ref{thm:invariance}, Corollary \ref{cor:no_compact}), $S$ itself is an Einstein manifold and hence $\g_S$ is given by a multiple of the Killing form. \end{proof}
+By $\frk\perp\frs$ (Lemma \ref{lem:S_properties}), by the $G$-invariance of $\hat{\g}$ and because $S$ and $K$ commute, the $K$-orbits and the $S$-orbits are orthogonal at every point in $\hat{M}$.
+This means $\hat{M}=M_K\times S$ is a pseudo-Riemannian product.
+As $\hat{M}$ is an Einstein manifold, both of its orthogonal factors $M_K$ and $S$ are Einstein manifolds.
+Since the pullback $\g_S$ of the metric $\g_M$ to $S$ is non-degenerate and bi-invariant (Theorem \ref{thm:invariance}, Corollary \ref{cor:no_compact}), $S$ itself is an Einstein manifold and hence $\g_S$ is given by a multiple of the Killing form. \end{proof}